Team-Based Learning (TBL)

 2. Readiness assurance exercises (independent and group)

-4. Peer evaluation in which students submit evaluations of their peers to the instructor, these are submitted mid-term and at the end of the term.
+4. Peer evaluation in which students submit evaluations of their peers to the instructor, and these are submitted mid-term and at the end of the term.

 Use the Google Plug-in below to find articles about educators who have implemented TBL in your discipline.